Information on development

 The Water Supply Capacity Allocation Policy or Allocation Policy for short, is a fair, simple, and fully transparent way for the Region of Waterloo to provide water capacity to Area Municipalities to support future growth, as water becomes available.

-You can find out more about the policy by reading the May 6, 2026 staff report here.
+You can find out more about the policy by reading the May 6, 2026 staff report.

 As part of the Bill 23 change in roles of responsibilities in planning authority, it was identified by the Region and Area Municipalities to transparently and efficiently provide direction on water capacity for future development in Waterloo Region.
 As new water supply capacity is identified through the Interim Risk Management Framework, there is a need to have a transparent framework to guide the allocation of this capacity to the Area Municipalities.
 Area Municipalities will then allocate water within their “bucket” to site specific developments.

-Initially, the allocation will occur quarterly as new capacity is identified through the Interim Risk Management Framework (coming forward to Regional Council on June 3rd, 2026) and will shift to less frequent intervals as water supply capacity is more abundant.
+Initially, the allocation will occur quarterly as new capacity is identified through the Interim Risk Management Framework and will shift to less frequent intervals as water supply capacity for each municipality becomes abundant enough to consistently exceed local demands.

 Advisory comments indicating a water capacity concern are being issued for Official Plan and Zoning by-law amendment applications and Plans of Subdivisions and consents for severances that have not been approved that fall with the Mannheim Service Area.
 Regional staff are not supportive of the approval of those applications at this time.